 - 1 teaspoon ground cinnamon

-- 1/2 teaspoon kosher salt or 1 full teaspoon of you are using coarse kosher salt
+- ½ teaspoon kosher salt or 1 full teaspoon if using Diamond

 - 1 teaspoon vanilla